ad3002/PyExp/README.md

 <a name="_timer"/>
 ## Timer class

-This class provides a wrapper for measure time of execution.
+Timer class provides a wrapper for measuring execution time for a code fragment.

 Usage: